• Deutsch English

 Rocks / rock formations / menhirs

 Rocks, rock formations and especially solitary menhirs are frequent places of worship and sacrifice, meeting places and can even be ancient observatories.
-The full spectrum of artefacts can be found here, and there is an increased probability of early historical finds.
+The full spectrum of finds can be found here, and there is an increased probability of early historical finds.

 Old cellar vaults - wine cellars